kadamwhite/talks/2018/wceu/slides.md

 ???

-If your docs are kept next to your code in the same repository, you can easily update the docs when you update the code — or you can go even further, and write the docs first.
+If your docs are kept next to your code in the same repository, you can easily update the docs when you update the code — or you can go even further, and write the docs firtrst.

 My fellow core contributor and colleague at Human Made Joe McGill has described how he has seen features begin as a text file in an empty directory.